kwanghoon/todomvc/README.md

-# Experimental PolyRPC Rungime in Haskell with A TodoMVC web program
+# A PolyRPC Runtime in Haskell (with A TodoMVC web program)

 ## Getting started